AviatrixSystems/Docs/HowTos/copilot_reference_guide.rst

 3. Perform any of the following diagnostic tasks for the gateway:

-    1. PING: Run pings directly from the gateway to outside of the Aviatrix managed network or to any resource inside the network.
+    a.
+PING: Run pings directly from the gateway to outside of the Aviatrix managed network or to any resource inside the network.

-    2. TRACEROUTE: Run trace route.
+    b.
+TRACEROUTE: Run trace route.

-    3. Test Connectivity: Test the connectivity of the gateway to a specified host running on a specified TCP or UDP port.
+    c.
+Test Connectivity: Test the connectivity of the gateway to a specified host running on a specified TCP or UDP port.

-    4. ACTIVE SESSIONS: View sessions that are active on the selected gateway.
+    d.
+ACTIVE SESSIONS: View sessions that are active on the selected gateway.
 You can filter active sessions by search criteria.
 For example, a search on a specific port to see if the gateway has an action session on that port.

-    5. INTERFACE STATS: View interface statistics about the gateway.
+    e.
+INTERFACE STATS: View interface statistics about the gateway.
 The number of interfaces or tunnels associated with the gateway is displayed.
 Click on the name of an interface or tunnel to see its statistical information.

 Working with FlowIQ
 ===================